Medium/opensource/sign-ocla-paper.md

 ```
 [date]

-I hereby agree to the terms of the Obvious Contributors License
+I hereby agree to the terms of the attached Obvious Contributors
-Agreement, version 1.0, with MD5 checksum
-fbe613f727e76c93e4a5967536c87fbe.
+License.

 I furthermore declare that I am free and able to make this agreement
 and sign this declaration.